 For frozen cargo like fresh fruits and vegetables, the respiration process and airflow requirement are different.
 They require air to flow through the commodity as well as around it to remove gases like Carbon Dioxide and Ethylene (formed due to the respiration of fruits).
 To achieve this airflow, the cargo is stacked so that there are no gaps between the packages and the walls of the container.
 As no heat is produced by the cargo, the reefer container fan only needs to remove the outside heat which penetrates through the container walls.

 Atmosphere control and fresh air circulation are also extremely important while transporting fruits and vegetables.
 Carbon Dioxide and Ethylene gases are released because of continuous respiration from this kind of cargo.
 Excess presence of these gases can lead to product damage, uncontrolled ripening, bad flavor, and aging.
 Most reefer containers are equipped with Atmosphere Control and proper ventilation to remove these gases and maintain product quality.

 Reefer Containers are usually powered by a generator that is attached to the container and provides electricity to the Cooling Unit.
 These generators can be either fuel-powered or electric-powered or both.
 Some reefer containers have a secondary generator set to act as a backup in case the primary fails.

 While packing a reefer container, there are a few cargo stowage principles that need to be followed to allow proper airflow and efficient loading.

-The price of reefer containers is usually six times that of a general-purpose/ standard container.
+Among the several shipping container types in circulation, the price of reefer containers is the highest.
+Generally, these are six times that of a general-purpose/ standard container.
 It also varies based on the cooling mechanism used, size of the container, and additional modifications/ customizations made.

 Price of a 40’ Reefer Container is usually between $7,500 (refurbished/ used) to $27,000 (new).